U.S. Department of State Seal

 • Nicaragua and Costa Rica have stationed security forces at Harbor Head (also called Isla Calero) at the eastern end of the San Juan River.

-• Nicaragua, Honduras, and El Salvador have maritime and land disputes over islands and access to fishing rights in the Gulf of Fonseca on the Pacific Coast, a closed sea under international law.
+• Nicaragua, Honduras, and El Salvador have maritime and land disputes over islands and access to fishing rights in the Gulf of Fonseca on the Pacific Coast.

 Tourism: The tourism industry is unevenly regulated, and safety inspections for equipment and facilities are uncommon.
 Hazardous areas/activities are not always identified with appropriate signage, and staff may not be trained or certified.
 In the event of an injury, appropriate medical treatment is typically available only in major cities.
 In the event of a diving injury, the only hyperbaric chamber is in Puerto Cabezas, over 100 miles from Corn Island where most tourists dive.
 U.S. citizens are encouraged to purchase medical evacuation insurance.
 See our webpage for more information on insurance providers for overseas coverage.

 Hiking in volcanic or remote areas is dangerous.
 Wear appropriate clothing and footwear.
 Carry sufficient food, water, and communication equipment.
 If you travel to remote areas, hire a reputable local guide.
-Nicaraguan law requires tourists hire a local guide for several volcanoes, including the two volcanoes on Ometepe Island (Maderas and Concepcion).
+Nicaraguan law requires tourists to hire a local guide for most volcanic hikes.
+This includes the two volcanoes on Ometepe Island (Maderas and Concepcion).

-In the event of an earthquake, volcanic eruption, or other natural disaster, U.S. citizens should pay close attention to local media reports.
+• In the event of an earthquake, volcanic eruption, or other natural disaster, U.S. citizens should pay close attention to local media reports.
+Follow the guidance of local authorities.
+Monitor the websites of the Nicaraguan Institute for Territorial Studies (INETER) and the Nicaraguan Emergency Alert System (SINAPRED) websites.

-Arrest Notification: Nicaraguan authorities do not always notify the U.S. Embassy when a U.S. citizen has been arrested or detained, especially if the arrestee has dual nationality.
-If you are arrested or detained, ask both police and prison officials and friends or family to notify the U.S. Embassy.
+Arrest Notification: Nicaraguan authorities do not always notify the U.S. Embassy when a U.S. citizen has been arrested or detained.
+This is especially true if the arrestee has dual nationality.
+If you are arrested or detained, ask both police and prison officials and friends and family to notify the U.S. Embassy.
 After the U.S. Embassy learns of an arrest, it may be several days or weeks before the Government of Nicaragua permits a consular official to visit.
 In the case of dual U.S.-Nicaraguan nationals, the U.S. Embassy may be denied consular access.
 See our webpage for further information.

-• The judiciary does not enjoy independence from political influence.
-U.S. citizens who have been arrested in Nicaragua may find themselves subject to prolonged detention without charges, often for political reasons.
+• Arrested U.S. citizens may find themselves subject to prolonged detention without charges, often for political reasons.

-• Authorities have ignored or significantly delayed implementing judicial orders to release, deport, expel, or transfer prisoners.
+• Nicaraguan authorities have ignored or significantly delayed implementing judicial orders to release, deport, expel, or transfer prisoners, due to political reasons.

-Purchasing Property: Exercise extreme caution before investing in property.
-The Nicaraguan government may confiscate privately owned land or residences without warning or compensation.
-Armed individuals have taken over privately owned land.
+Purchasing Property: Be extremely cautious of investing in and/or buying property.
+Property rights and enforcement are notoriously unreliable in Nicaragua.
+The Nicaraguan Government has confiscated privately owned land or residences without warning.
+They do so without due process or compensation.
+Armed individuals have taken over privately-owned land.
+The Nicaraguan authorities may decline to evict those who illegally take possession of private property.
 U.S. citizens have been arrested or threatened over property disputes.
 See our website for more information.

 Customs Regulations: U.S. citizens planning to import items should contract a recognized local customs broker for assistance well in advance of their visit.
 The U.S. Embassy is unable to assist with the customs or import process.

-• Nicaraguan customs officials may delay or block import of goods, including items intended for donation.
+• Nicaraguan customs officials may delay or block import of goods, including items intended for donations.

 • When entering with your vehicle, you must have the original registration and title.

-• Approval from the Ministry of Health’s Pharmacy Department is required to import large quantities of medicine, even for charitable purposes.
+• Approval from the Ministry of Health’s Pharmacy Department is required to import large quantities of medicine.
+This includes for charitable purposes.

 • Before excavating archaeological materials or buying historical artifacts, you must consult with the National Patrimony Directorate of the Nicaraguan Institute of Culture.
 Otherwise, severe criminal penalties may apply.